Learn about Easter!

 This is a game in which adults hide some decorated or chocolate eggs in the house or garden.
 Children must find as many eggs as they can.
 Literally, if you “hunt” for something, you try to find it.

-Now watch the video below and try to answer these questions.
+Now watch the video below to learn about Easter and try to answer these questions.
 [Scroll down for the answers.]

 What did Emily do last weekend?